Main content

 How to Control Frizzy Hair Naturally

 Choosing the right product ingredients is the easiest way to control frizz naturally.
 Moisture and oils are ideal for smoothing and closing the cuticle.
-Of course, not all curl patterns handle oils the same way, but there are a variety of options that offer effective solutions whether your hair is wavy and fine or thick and coarse.
+Of course, not all curl patterns handle oils the same way, but there are a range of options that offer effective solutions whether your hair is wavy and fine or thick and coarse.
 Either way, start with moisture and work your way up from there.

 2. LOC in your moisture.
 Follow the LOC method, using a leave-in, followed by an oil, and lastly a cream to boost moisture.
 To top things off, use the Hair Milk Nourishing & Conditioning Styling Pudding as your cream to help seal the moisture in.